handyana-adesso/MetaExchanges/README.md

 This is a fast, lightweight alternative to Postman or curl.

 ## UML Diagrams
-1. Architecture Overview: shows how the Console App use the core logic.
+1. Architecture Overview: shows how the Console App and Web API use the core logic.
 ```mermaid
 flowchart LR
 	subgraph CLI[MetaExchange.CLI]